Emission compensations

 RIMBA RAYA BIODIVERSITY RESERVE REDD+ PROJECT

-The project protects the Rimba Raya area from deforestation in south-eastern Borneo, Indonesia.
-For decades, Borneo has been suffering from deforestation and its remaining rainforests are threatened with disappearance due to logging, illegal logging, mineral mining and palm oil production.
-The reserve covers 64,000 hectares and is habitat to hundreds of species, including the endangered Bornean orangutan.
 Borneo's peat bog forests contain 70 times more carbon than the combined annual CO2 emissions from fossil fuel use on the planet, meaning that protecting their carbon sinks is crucial to preventing climate change.
 At the same time, the project will safeguard the conservation of the very rich biodiversity of the protected area.

 FAQ

-Why does Elisa compensate?
+Why does Elisa use carbon credits?

-Are Elisa’s services carbon-neutral??
+Are Elisa’s services carbon neutral?

-How does Elisa choose carbon offsetting projects?
+How does Elisa choose carbon credit projects?